brunorijsman/quantum-path-computation-element/quantum_path_computation_engine/README.md

  * [TODO] Additional attributes, such as the point-to-point capacity of the link in Bell Pairs per second, or attributes that allow the calculation of the capacity (e.g. length in km, etc.)

+The _network_ file can be manually constructed or it can be dynamically constructed using, for example, the following automatic discovery mechanisms:

+ * Existing link-state routing protocols such as Open Shortest Path First (OSPF) or Intermediate System to Intermediate System (ISIS) can be used to dynamically discover the topology of the network, i.e. which quantum routers are present and which links interconnect them.

+ * If the classical topology is different from the quantum topology (i.e. if some links are used for classical messages only and other links are used for qubits only) then existing Multi-Topology (MT) extensions to OSPF and ISIS could be used or generalized to discover the classical and quantum topology separately.

+ * The Traffic Engineering (TE) extensions to OSPF and ISIS can be generalized to discover the available resources and attributes of routers and links that are unique to quantum networking, such as for example the number of memory qubits on a router.
+A step in this direction has already been taken in the IETF Internet Draft "Advertising Entanglement Capabilities in Quantum Networks" ([draft-kaws-qirg-advent](https://datatracker.ietf.org/doc/draft-kaws-qirg-advent/))

 ## Information in the _demand_ file

 [TODO]